 As a year is indexed it is uploaded to our database to be used in research.

-We would love to talk to you... there may be lots to do or not much depending on what your interests are.
+We would love to talk to you...
 Training available.